monday-night-pinball-dev/monday_night_fantasy_pinball_api/README.md

 # Summary

-The MNP_Fantasy Core Data Service repository has three major moving parts:
+The DICS Core Data Service repository has three major moving parts:

 1. The Database Migrator
 2. The API itself built primarily as a CRUD service